-The Psychology Department, following the AQA specification, encourages pupils to develop a thorough understanding of the core psychological principles and how these can be applied to everyday situations.
+The Psychology Department, following the AQA specification, this subject encourages pupils to develop a thorough understanding of the core psychological principles and how these can be applied to everyday situations.
 It promotes curiosity and encourages pupils to apply their knowledge to real life and personal examples, endorsing a better understanding of many social, scientific and contemporary issues involved in our daily lives.
 Due to the scientific nature of the subject, Psychology enhances skills of analysis and critical thinking as well as developing literacy and communication skills.

 As Psychology is an experimental discipline, pupils would have a mixture of practical-based and theory-based lessons.
 The majority of lessons involve class discussions about aspects of psychological research and theories.
 In addition, pupils carry out their own research project in their first year on a topic of their choosing.

 Due to the cross-curricular nature of Psychology with strong links to Biology, Humanities, Mathematics and Physical Education, pupils with an A Level in this subject have gone on to study a wide variety of different courses at university.
 This makes Psychology A Level an excellent pairing for both the Science and Humanities subjects.
 If chosen at degree level it can lead onto a whole host of career options including: medicine, law, advertising, teaching and police work as well as specialising in specific areas such as Forensic, Educational, Clinical or Sport Psychology.